 10. Vrishabha Avatar

-During Samundra Manthan Vishnu tricked all the asuras by creating an illusion of enchanting beauties.
-When the asuras saw them, they forcibly carried these enchanting beauties to their abode – Patal Lok.
-After that, they again returned to take control of the Nectar which had been taken by the gods.
 While Vishnu went to annihilate them in Patal loka he himself got caught up in the Maya and fathered many immoral sons there who created a ruckus for the Gods.
 It was then Lord Shiva took the form of an ox or Vrishabha and killed all the cruel sons of Lord Vishnu.
 Lord Vishnu came to fight the ox but after recognizing that it was Lord Shiva’s incarnation, he left the fight and returned to his abode.

 11. Yatinath Avatar

 Yatinath Avatar – There was once a tribal man named Aahuk.
 He and his wife were ardent devotees of Lord Shiva.
 One day Lord Shiva visited them in the form of Yatinath.
-Their small hut couldn’t accommodate lord Shiva guised as a guest, so Aahuk decided to sleep outside.
+Their small hut couldn’t accommodate lord Shiva disguised as a guest, so Aahuk decided to sleep outside.
 Unfortunately, he was killed by a wild animal outside.
-This wife decided to take her own life but was blessed by Lord shiva that they would be born as Nala and Damyanti in the next life and Shiva would unite them.
+This wife decided to take her own life but was blessed by Lord Shiva that they would be born as Nala and Damyanti in the next life and Shiva would unite them.

 12. Krishna Darshan avatar

-Lord Shiva took the incarnation of Krishna Darshan avatar to highlight the importance of yagna and rituals in a person’s life.
+Lord Shiva took the incarnation of Krishna Darshan’s avatar to highlight the importance of yagna and rituals in a person’s life.
 A prince, Nabhag who was kept from his share of the kingdom by his brothers had been asked by his father to educate a sage to get rid of all his attachments to successfully conduct a yajna.
-When the task is completed, Sage Angiras pleased hands him all the wealth which is stopped by Krishan Darshan Avataar of Shiva.
+When the task is completed, pleased Sage Angiras hands him all the wealth which is stopped by Krishan Darshan Avataar of Shiva.
 He showed Nabhag the significance of higher spiritual attainment and salvation and hence gave blessings.

 13. Bhikshuvarya Avatar